aclinnovator/aclinnovator.github.io/_posts/2017-6-22-Asymptotic-Convergence-of-Gradient-Descent-for-Linear-Regression-Least-Squares-Optimization.md

 ---
-title: Asymptotic Convergence of Gradient Descent for Linear Regression Least Squares Optimization
+title: A Bifurcation Point in the Learning Dynamics of Gradient Descent in Linear Least Squares Regression
 author: Akiva Lipshitz
 date: June 22, 2017
 layout: post
 ---

 Arguably, one of the most powerful developments in early modern applied mathematics is that of gradient descent, which is a technique for solving programs of the form